Course Introduction to Programming

 /* Output:

-Size in bytes of a integer -> 4
+Size in bytes of an integer -> 4

-Size in bytes of array v -> 20
+Size in bytes of vector v -> 20

-Quantity of elements in array v -> 5
+Number of elements in vector v -> 5

 */

-How to access the elements of an array?
+How to access the elements of a vector?

-As an example, let's analyse the access to the elements of the array int x[4] :
+As an example, let's analyze the access to the elements of the vector int x[4]:

-Note that when using the [ ] operator, the first position of the array is given by the
+Notice that, when using the [ ] operator, the first position of the vector is given by the index

-Observation: the arithmetic of pointers works because the set of positions reserved for the array is sequential.
-For ease, see the code output below:
+Observation: pointer arithmetic works because the set of positions reserved for the vector is sequential.
+To make it easier, see the output of the code below:

 #include <stdio.h>